dldev3/dldev3/README.md

 - 👋 Hi, I’m @dldev3 (Dilshanka Liyanage)
 - 👀 I’m interested in Shopify, Go and Javascript
-- 🌱 I’m currently learning Shopify
+- 🌱 I’m currently learning Shopify development
 - 📫 How to reach me ...
 DM me on twitter

 <!---